 Ward Charcoal Ovens’ six beehive-looking ovens were built around 1876 to provide charcoal for two silver smelters located at Ward, Nevada.
 At one time, Ward was the largest town in White Pine County, with 1500.
 Today remains of the city of Ward are on private property and can not be visited without permission.

-Ward Charcoal Ovens are a Nevada State Historic Park and are open year-round, however, in the winter, they may not be accessible due to snow or mud.
+Ward Charcoal Ovens are a Nevada State Historical Park and are open year-round; however, they may not be accessible due to snow or mud in the winter.

-The ovens are made of stone that was quarried from the nearby hills and stand nearly 30 feet high.
+The ovens are made of stone quarried from the nearby hills and stand nearly 30 feet high.
 Charcoal was only made here for a few years.
 After silver smelters were shut down in nearby Ward, there was no need for the charcoal, and the ovens were abandoned.
 Through the years, the beehive ovens have been used as a hideout for stagecoach bandits and a shelter for stockmen and prospectors.

 Ward Charcoal Ovens

 Ward Charcoal Ovens park is at an elevation of about 7,000 feet.
 Summer temperatures often reach 90 degrees, winter 40 degrees with lows often well below freezing.

-The ovens are fascinating to view and nearby trails offer hiking and biking.
+The ovens are fascinating to view, and nearby trails offer hiking and biking.
 The park also has a campground and picnic area for visitors.
 You can also bring along a fishing rod and try your luck at Willow Creek, regularly stocked with trout.

-Ward Charcoal Ovens are in amazingly good condition for being over 100 years old and are a must-see for any history buff.
-The ovens are located in a remote area of Nevada and it takes an effort to get there but once you set eyes on them you know it was worth the trip.
+Ward Charcoal Ovens are in excellent condition for over 100 years old and are a must-see for any history buff.
+The ovens are located in a remote area of Nevada, and it takes an effort to get there, but once you set eyes on them, you know it was worth the trip.

 Ward Charcoal Ovens Where To Stay

 Nearby attractions include Nevada Northern Railway Museum, Great Basin National Park (60 miles), and Garnet Hill rock hound recreation area.
-If you like Ghost Towns there is plenty of them waiting to be explored within a 30-mile radius of Ely.
+If you like Ghost Towns, plenty of them are waiting to be explored within a 30-mile radius of Ely.

 Getting to the Ovens